 We have a wide range of testing and polymer analysis tools at our UKAS accredited laboratories that enable us to reveal reasons for failure:

-- A manufacturing process audit may be appropriate to determine any influences on the failure.
-The product under load or its manufacturing process may be modelled using computer simulation.
+- A manufacturing process audit or design review may be appropriate to determine any influence on the cause of failure.

 - Components or products are sometimes subjected to mechanical testing in creep or fatigue modes in specific operating environments to simulate in service conditions.

 If plastic or rubber failure leads to a dispute or warranty claims how can expert witness services assist businesses with failure investigations?

 Our experts are often called upon to support businesses at different stages of the dispute process, which may concern design flaws, incorrect manufacture and unexpected deterioration or misuse.

 As part of our expert witness service we independently review the reasons for premature failure in plastics and rubber products.
 We provide robust in-depth technical capability – as well as experience – in the preparation and presentation of scientific and engineering evidence for court.

 What accreditation does Smithers have for this work?